Persistent genital arousal disorder (PGAD) is characterized by unrelenting, spontaneous, and uncontainable genital arousal, mostly in females.

 However, these symptoms happen in the absence of sexual desire.

 Climaxing may temporarily alleviate symptoms, but they may return suddenly within a few hours.
 Episodes of intense arousal may occur several times a day for weeks, months, or even years.

-The condition can lead to psychological symptoms due to the persistent discomfort and impact on day-to-day living.
+The condition can lead to psychological symptoms due to the persistent discomfort and

 These may include: